codbex/codbex-hyperion/README.md

     ghcr.io/codbex/codbex-hyperion:$IMAGE_VERSION
 ```

-If you want persistent workspace and database with the default configuration, you can attach a folder to the image
+If you want persistent workspace and database with the default configurations, you can attach a folder to the image

 ```
 HYPERION_WORKSPACE_DIR='/tmp/hyperion'